Colorado Mountain Ranch Summer Camp

 IT'S THE EXPERIENCE OF A LIFETIME!

 Opportunity.
+To build your resume in soft skills desired by future employers.
 To make good friends and to create, contribute and serve in a cooperative, active, supportive, outdoor mountain community while playing with children.

 Location.
-Rocky Mountains, beautiful trails and surroundings, vistas, pine and aspen forests, wildflowers. ½ hour drive down to Boulder, ½ hour drive up to trailheads to hike up to and over the Continental Divide.
+Rocky Mountains, beautiful trails and surroundings, vistas, pine and aspen forests, wildflowers. ½ hour drive down to Boulder, ½ hour drive up to trailheads for hiking up and over the Continental Divide.

 Small community: At-home family feel.
 Tradition and open-minded innovation.
-Personal attention to staff and children.
+Personal attention to staff (YOU!) and children.

 Connection.
 Unplugged connection with nature & face-to-face with children and Camp staff friends.
-(Cell service and Wifi are intermittently available for your use during off-times.
-There are Camp computers, internet, and phone landlines for your use when important, too.)
+(Cell service and Wifi are usually (but not always) available for your use during off-times.
+There are Camp computers, internet, and phone landlines for your use when it's important, too.)

 Friends.
 Live & work with peers with similar interests - staying active, outdoors, children, meaningful endeavors.